ColinAtCap/Python_HelloWrold/README.md

 # Python_HelloWrold

-First test repo for VSC and Python
+A simple Python repo to use to play about with First test repo for VSC and Python